knative/client/docs/cmd/kn_trigger_update.md

       --broker string      Name of the Broker which the trigger associates with. (default "default") --filter strings     Key-value pair for exact CloudEvent attribute matching against incoming events, e.g type=dev.knative.foo
   -h, --help               help for update
-      --inject-broker      Create new broker with name default through common annotation -n, --namespace string   Specify the namespace to operate in.
+  -n, --namespace string   Specify the namespace to operate in.
   -s, --sink string        Addressable sink for events.
 You can specify a broker, channel, Knative service or URI.
 Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink ksvc:mysvc:mynamespace' for a Knative service 'mysvc' in another namespace 'mynamespace', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver' in the current namespace.
 If a prefix is not provided, it is considered as a Knative service in the current namespace.
 If referring to a Knative service in another namespace, 'ksvc:name:namespace' combination must be provided explicitly.
 ```